jiahao-c/jiahao-space/docs/learnings/projects.md

 ---

 # In side projects
-My learnings and takeaways on some interesting stuff I worked on during internships.
+My learnings and takeaways on some interesting stuff I worked on.

 ## Easy Syntax Tree
 ### Event Delegation